JanPokorny/vscode-cpp-config/README.md

 You can add arguments and redirect input/output by editing the property `"args"` in `launch.json`.

+## Test coverage
+Install the `Coverage Gutters` extension to VSCode.
+Then run `task coverage` and show the coverage gutters using the new statusbar button.

 ## Available commands (`CTRL-P`)
 - `task build` -- builds the project
 - `task tests` -- builds and runs tests, then underlines failed tests
 - `task tidy` -- runs clang-tidy on the **current opened file** and underlines the errors
 - `task fix` -- like `task tidy`, but instead of underlining tries to fix the errors automatically
+- `task coverage` -- generates the code coverage analysis file (`lcov.info`)